THE OLD TESTAMENT HOUSE OF THE LORD: THREE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The burning of incense on the Altar of Incense was one of the principal responsibilities of the high priest and there are several passages of Scripture that link the priesthood and the offering of incense.
 Typical of these passages are the following:

-And did I choose him out of all the tribes of Israel to be my priest, to offer upon mine altar, to burn incense, to wear an ephod before me? and did I give unto the house of thy father all the offerings made by fire of the children of Israel?
+‘Did I not choose him out of all the tribes of Israel to be My priest, to offer upon My altar, to burn incense, and to wear an ephod before Me?
+And did I not give to the house of your father all the offerings of the children of Israel made by fire?
 (I Samuel 2:28)

 Again, in Deuteronomy 33:10:

-The two altars of the Tabernacle of the Congregation, the Altar of Burnt Offering (the ascending of a sweet savor unto the Lord by burnt sacrifice) and the Altar of Incense (the ascending of a sweet smell unto the Lord from the holy incense) are listed fifth and sixth in order of the Tabernacle furniture in their first presentation by the Lord.
+The two altars of the Tabernacle of the Congregation, the Altar of Burnt Offering (the ascending of a sweet savor to the Lord by burnt sacrifice) and the Altar of Incense (the ascending of a sweet smell to the Lord from the holy incense) are listed fifth and sixth in order of the Tabernacle furniture in their first presentation by the Lord.

 The holy incense that was burned on the Altar of Incense was compounded from stacte, onycha, galbanum, and frankincense, seasoned with salt (King James—“tempered together”).
 This mixture was the only incense allowed in the Tabernacle, and if any person made perfume like it for his own use he was to be cut off from Israel.